benbass/OrangeJam/README.md

 ## Supported platforms
 - Android: fully supported
-- iOS: app is being built (emulator and real device) but we get "com.apple.accounts.appleaccount.fullaccess" error despite permission for music library is granted
+- iOS: app is being built with list of audio files from the devices's music library.
+Files can be played.
+       Next issues to fix: artwork images are null?, some audio files are truncated